mathewgomas-alfred/mathewgomas.io/reference_manual/layers_and_masks/vector_layers.rst

 Point and Curve Shape Manipulation
 ----------------------------------

 Double-click on a vector object to edit the specific points or curves which make up the shape.
 Click and drag a point to move it around the canvas.
 Click and drag along a line to curve it between two points.
-Holding :kbd:`Ctrl`  will lock your moves to one axis.
+Holding the :kbd:`Ctrl` key will lock your moves to one axis.

 .. image:: /images/vector/Pointcurvemanip.png